grantwinney/blog/content/posts/records-classes-and-equality-in-csharp/index.md

 }
 ```

-Standard class that doesn't implement interface or override equality operators

 It's no surprise that we need public properties to access the values passed in via the primary constructor.
 And it should be no surprise that two instances with all the same values will _not_ be detected as "equal" to one another:

 ```csharp